Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: INTRODUCTION

-In \cite{13} a method was developed where the parameters are obtained under the condition of the exact equivalence of the neutron and proton potentials for symmetrical and mirror nuclei (EPN condition) with respect to the charge symmetry of nuclear force.
-Together with the well- depth standard procedure the EPN condition makes the parameters dependent on each other, so the Coulomb radius $r_C^{DWBA}$ becomes the main critical parameter to determin the value of root mean square (rms) radius calculated for the last proton $<r^2_p>^{1/2}$ and AC.
-Varying one of the parameters, for example diffuseness $a_0$, at $r_C^{DWBA}$ fixed brings some particular values of $r_0$ and $V_0$ so that $<r^2_p>^{1/2}$ changes within 1\% and $b_{n/p}$ changes within a few per cent \cite{14}.
-Moreover, the ratio of squared neutron and proton ACs for mirror and symmetrical bound states $b^2_n/b^2_p$ is quite a stable value (with variation within 2\%) at a wide variation of the Coulomb radius \cite{15}.
-Some explanation why the ratio is to be stable is offered in \cite{20}.
-The value $b^2_n/b^2_p$ can be used to predict the ratio $C^2_n/C^2_p$ for mirror and symmetrical bound states, because the SFs in the framework of the shell model \cite{21} are equal.
-In \cite{14} to obtain some criterion to determine the Coulomb radius for the nuclei of 1p shell some assumptions were made on the size of 1s shell, which diminished the validity of the obtained values.
+In \cite{18,19,20} a method was developed where the parameters are obtained under the condition of the exact equivalence of the neutron and proton potentials for symmetrical and mirror nuclei (EPN condition) due to the charge symmetry of nuclear force.
+Together with the well- depth standard procedure the EPN condition makes the parameters dependent on each other, so the Coulomb radius $R_C$ becomes the main critical parameter to determine the value of root mean square (rms) radius calculated for the last proton $<r^2_p>^{1/2}$ and AC.
+Varying one of the parameters, for example diffuseness $a_0$, at $R_C$ fixed, brings some particular values of $r_0$ and $V_0$ so that $<r^2_p>^{1/2}$ changes within 1\% and $b_{n/p}$ changes within a few per cent.
+Moreover, the ratio of squared neutron and proton ACs for mirror and symmetrical bound states $b^2_n/b^2_p$ is quite a stable value (with variation within 2\%) at a wide variation of the Coulomb radius.
+Some explanation why the ratio is to be stable is offered in \cite{21}.
+The value $b^2_n/b^2_p$ can be used to predict the ratio $C^2_n/C^2_p$ for mirror and symmetrical bound states, because the SFs in the framework of the shell model are equal \cite{22}.

-In the present work like in \cite{13,14,15} the EPN condition is used to obtain the potential parameters and AC.
-Besides $\varepsilon_{n/p}$, which is calculated as the difference between the binding energies of the nuclei $A$ and $B$, another macroscopic quantity is used.
-That is the last proton position radius (LPPR) $R_p$ in the center of mass system (cms) of the symmetric nucleus $A=B+n/p$.
-The value of LPPR is estimated from analysis of the nuclear binding energies in the framework of an $\alpha$-cluster model based on $np$-pair interactions with using charge symmetry of nuclear force acting between the nucleons belonging to the $\alpha$- cluster matter \cite{22,23,24,25,26,27}.
+In the present work like in \cite{18,19,20} the EPN condition is used to obtain the potential parameters and AC.
+Besides $\varepsilon_{n/p}$, which is calculated as the difference between the binding energies of the nuclei $A$ and $B$, some other macroscopic quantities are used.
+These are the nuclear Coulomb radius $R_C$ and the last proton position radius (LPPR) $R_p$ in the center of mass system (cms) of a symmetrical nucleus $A=B+n/p$.
+The values $R_C$ and $R_p$ are estimated from analysis of the nuclear binding energies in the framework of an $\alpha$-cluster model based on $np$-pair interactions with using charge symmetry of nuclear force acting between the nucleons belonging to the $\alpha$- cluster matter \cite{23,24,25,26,27,28}.
 One of the main aims of developing the model was finding proofs of validity of the EPN condition for single particle bound states in symmetrical and mirror nuclei.